Corporate tax in the United States: Overview

+State corporate tax rates in 2026 range from a 2.0% flat rate in North Carolina (scheduled to be eliminated by 2030) to 11.5% in New Jersey.
+Corporate income tax is based on net taxable income as defined under federal or state law.
+Generally, taxable income for a corporation is gross income (business and possibly non-business receipts less cost of goods sold) less allowable tax deductions.
+Certain income, and some corporations, are subject to tax exemption.
+Interest and certain other expenses paid to related parties may be limited under various anti-base-erosion rules including (interest), (hybrid arrangements), and (BEAT).

 Corporations may choose their tax year.
 Generally, a tax year must be 12 months or 52/53 weeks long.
 The tax year need not conform to the financial reporting year, and need not coincide with the calendar year, provided books are kept for the selected tax year.
-Corporations may change their tax year, which may require Internal Revenue Service consent.
+Corporations may change their tax year, which may require IRS consent.
 Most state income taxes are determined on the same tax year as the federal tax year.